The Happenings on Shaw Hill

 At about 10 pm I heard sirens down the street.
 And then I saw a pulsing white and red light coming up the hill.
 It was an ambulance and it pulled into the neighbor’s driveway.
 I stood at the window watching.
 Two paramedics with a stretcher went into the house.

-A few minutes later they came back out with a body wrapped in the same blue blanket.
+A few minutes later they came back out with a body wrapped in a blue blanket.
 I ran back outside toward the ambulance.
 The officer in the house came out and hurried down the porch steps toward me.

 “Mr. Taylor,” he said motioning toward the body on the stretcher.
 “Can I have you come over here to identify this person?”
 He looked worried.

 “Is it – “ I started to say.
 I walked over to the stretcher.
-There was a nurse over the body.
+There was a nurse standing by the body.

-“Shit,” the paramedic standing next to me said under his breath.
+“Oh no,” the nurse standing next to me whispered.

-I went over to the stretcher and saw that it was Megan.
+I went over to the stretcher and saw that it was the neighbor’s wife.
 It looked like she was sleeping peacefully, but I knew that she was dead.

-The paramedic had the blanket pulled from her face, and was staring back at me intently.
+The officer had the blanket pulled from her face, and was staring back at me intently.

 “She’s dead,” he said.